XML RSSGet our feed

 This usage does not indicate homosexuality. -Dio Chrysostom 49:25.

 John The Faster, around AD 575.
 For centuries, malakia was said to mean masturbation.
 Use of malakia, with the meaning of masturbation, is attributed to John the Faster around AD 575.
 The Catholic Church has long interpreted malakia to mean masturbation. -John The Faster, Penitential.
-Does not indicate homosexuality.
+This usage does not indicate homosexuality.

 conclusion about malakoi

-The citations on this page indicate that the malakos word group was not used by our ancestors as a general reference to gay men and lesbians.
-Therefore it is incorrect to translate the malakos word group as homosexual.
+The citations on this page indicate that the malakos stem was not used by our ancestors as a general reference to gay men and lesbians.
+When anti-gay conservative Calvinists like Pastor John MacArthur and Phil Johnson support the gay Christian view, that the biblical cultural historical and religious context of 1 Cor 6 was temple prostitution, that is an important admission.

-Christian honesty requires nongay Christians to come clean on this issue.
-Nongay Christians must stop using I Corinthians 6:9 to assault gay and lesbian Christians.
+Christian honesty requires non-gay Christians to come clean on this issue.
+Non-gay Christians must stop wresting 1 Corinthians 6:9 from its context to assault gay and lesbian Christians.

 Helpful Links